Ogre 2: Call of Duty

 In 2013, the competitive Halo scene was all but finished due to the dwindling popularity of the series and MLG pulling the franchise from their line-up.
-Ogre 2 made the transition to competing in the rival game Call of Duty: Black Ops II.
-Ogre 2's new team, Rage, consisted of all eSports veterans who had been successful at other competitive games.
+Ogre2 made the transition to competing in the rival game Call of Duty: Black Ops II.
+Ogre2's new team, Rage, consisted of all eSports veterans who had been successful at other competitive games.

-In 2014, Ogre 2 revived the Final Boss team name and moved on to Call of Duty: Ghosts, playing at multiple events with other former Halo pros.
-In March 2014, Ogre 2 announced his retirement from competitive gaming, citing a lack of enjoyment as the primary reason.
+In 2014, Ogre2 revived the Final Boss team name and moved on to Call of Duty: Ghosts, playing at multiple events with other former Halo pros.
+In March 2014, Ogre2 announced his retirement from competitive gaming, citing a lack of enjoyment as the primary reason.
 He ended his career with over 100 tournaments attended, including winning five out of the eight MLG National Championships (across four different titles).